 Sumitrā being knower of Dharma

-Then, Sumitrā starts telling the supreme nature of Lord Rama and consoles Kaushalya that Rama being the most superior in all respect, never deserves to be lamented.
-Devi Sumitrā assuages the grief of Kaushalya by establishing the greatness of Rama.
+Then, Sumitrā starts telling the supreme nature of Lord Rama to console Kaushalya that Rama being the most superior in all respect, there is nothing to be sad about that Shri Rama the most excellent one.
+Devi Sumitrā assuages the grief of Kaushalya by preaching the greatness of Rama.

-Sumitrā proclaims "na hi rāmātparo loke vidyate satpathe 'sthitah " means there is no one established in righteousness (Dharma) in the the world than Rama.
+Sumitrā proclaims "na hi rāmātparo loke vidyate satpathe 'sthitah " means there is no one above Rama in treading the path of righteousness in whole world.
 This is one of the best verse in Valmiki Ramayana describing Rama being unrivalled and incomparable in character.
 Rama is the best among men (Purushottama).
 No one in all the worlds can match Rama in any manner!

 Rama being the mine of excellent virtues, being the foremost among men (Purushottama)